KikeVen/python911/_posts/2019-9-24-price-list-loops-08.md

 ```

 * In the example above, the loop starts with:
-  * `while`
+  * `while`.
 * And the test is:
-  * `counter <= 10`
+  * `counter <= 10`.
 * And the colon signifies end test statement:
   * `:`
 * Any indented code below this line is part of the loop.
   * The `print()` function will print an asterisk, `*`, will be multipled by the value of `counter`:
-    * `print('*' * counter)`
+    * `print('*' * counter)`.
-  * Then the value of `counter` will be updated by a count of 1
+  * Then the value of `counter` will be updated by a count of 1.
-    * `counter += 1`
+    * `counter += 1`.
-* It will continue to execute updating `counter` until the value of counter is less than or equal to 10
+* It will continue to execute updating `counter` until the value of counter is less than or equal to 10.

 #### while infinite loop

 There are times where we could write an infinite loop and without any methods to stop the loop it will continue to run for ever.
-We don't want this unless we use other loop statements to stop the loop, like `brake` we will cover these later
+We don't want this unless we use other loop statements to stop the loop, like `brake` we will cover these later.

 > To stop an infinite loop, press the `Ctrl-C` keys